-The top sides in the Eastern and Western Conferences meet when the Boston Celtics face a huge test against the Phoenix Suns.
+The top sides in the Eastern and Western Conferences meet in Wednesday’s biggest game when the Boston Celtics face a huge test against the Phoenix Suns.

 However, the Suns still trail some way behind the Celtics in the overall standings.
 Will their good record at the Footprint Center suffer as the league’s form side come to town?

 What: BOS Celtics @ PHX Suns

 When: 22:00, Wednesday December 7th 2022

 How to watch: NBA Pass, bet365's Sports Live Streaming

 The Phoenix Suns have an impressive 12-2 record at their own court this season, picking up more home wins than any side in the league heading into Wednesday’s matches.
 They’ve put together a 16-8 record overall, meaning – like many of the preseason contenders – they’ve struggled on the road.